panoply/papyrus/readme.md

 ### Limitations

 Papyrus is appropriating PrismJS and extending its grammars.
 PrismJS is not built for incremental code edits or frequent changes so performance bottleneck's are incurred at around 3k~loc.
-There is some rumblings that PrismJS will improve its parse algorithm for use cases such as that being appropriated by Papyrus, so future in versions we may see better performance overall in when working in large documents.
+There is some rumblings that PrismJS will improve its parse algorithm for use cases such as that being appropriated by Papyrus and so future in versions we may see better performance overall in when working (editing) large documents.

 If you require support for large files which exceed 3k~loc maybe choose [ACE](https://github.com/ajaxorg/ace), [Monaco](https://github.com/microsoft/monaco-editor), [CodeMirror](https://codemirror.net/) or [Copenhagen](https://copenhagen.autocode.com/).
-Papyrus is not designed to be a ful-featured editor, it's intended use case is for basic code editing and code sample showcasing.
+Papyrus is not designed to be a full-featured editor, it's intended use case is for basic code editing and code sample showcasing.

 > **Note**
 > Papyrus does not provide completions or intelliSense capabilities.